If you are in University accommodation during the current lockdown period (from 5 January 2021)

 Under Government guidelines, students currently in University accommodation should remain on-campus.
 The campus remains open, including the Library, some catering facilities, faith spaces and campus security.
 You can find details of the opening hours of campus services on the portal here.

 If you have not yet returned to University accommodation during the current lockdown (from 5 January 2021)

 The Government guidance is to not leave or be outside of your home except where necessary.
 However, the campus is open and if you need to return to your accommodation, you can.
 Government guidance allows for a number of reasons why students might need to return to campus.
 Find out more on the portal here.

-How will the University make sure that my accommodation is as safe as possible?
+How is the University making sure that my accommodation is as safe as possible?

-The University has been putting in place a wide range of new measures, to ensure our accommodation is safe for you to live in and enjoy from September.
-These will include enhanced cleaning, isolation plans for students who show symptoms, and will be complemented by our extensive measures around campus.
+The University has put in in place a wide range of new measures, to ensure our accommodation is safe for you to live in and enjoy.
+This includes enhanced cleaning, isolation plans for students who show symptoms, and will be complemented by our extensive measures around campus.
 These include:

-- all teaching and social spaces will be COVID-secure, in line with the latest government guidelines on social distancing
+- all teaching and social spaces is COVID-secure, in line with the latest government guidelines on social distancing

 - enhanced cleaning across campus, including teaching spaces, places of worship, social areas, the Library, diners and in student accommodation (such as kitchens and other communal areas)